klayu/hb_beacon/content/english/blog/depression-profiles-infj-vs-infp.md

 **Depression in INFJs**

 INFJs can assuage their guilt with the knowledge that they are doing the best they can, realizing that most of us have less power in the world than we think.
 It’s acceptable and necessary for them to take time for themselves to replenish their energy.
-Instead of chastising themselves for their impotence, they should realize that even a small difference means a lot.
-As Eleanor Roosevelt once said, “It is better to light one candle than to curse the darkness.”

 {{<

 leftbannertop src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

+text1="Instead of chastising themselves for their impotence, they should realize that even a small difference means a lot.
+As Eleanor Roosevelt once said, “It is better to light one candle than to curse the darkness.”"

-text1="* INFJs experience loneliness much of time.
+text2="INFJs experience loneliness much of time.
 It’s hard for most people to read the feelings of INFJs because they are highly sensitive, quiet, and self-contained.
 For this reason, few people really understand them."

-text2=""

 >}}